$R$-matrices and Hamiltonian Structures for Certain Lax Equations: Hamiltonian structures for the two-component BKP hierarchy

-and formally $\res_z\sum f_i z^i=f_{-1}$.
 Note that the bilinear equation \eqref{bltau} with $j=0$ is the original form of the two-component BKP hierarchy \cite{DJKM-KPtype}, and the case $j=1$ was written down in \cite{DJKM-reduce} (see equation (2.25) there).

-When $n=1$, the bilinear equation \eqref{bltau} coincides with the Drinfeld-Sokolov hierarchy of type $(D_{m+1}^{(1)},c_0)$ (see \cite{LWZ}), whose bi-Hamiltonian structure \eqref{Poid1}, \eqref{Poid2} can be reduced from that of the two-component BKP hierarchy.
-When $n>1$, however, up to now we only obtain the bi-Hamiltonian structures \eqref{Poidmn1}, \eqref{Poidmn2} for the dispersionless Lax equations.
-The difficulty to consider the dispersive case lies in the description of the manifold consisting operators of the form $(\hat{P}^{2n})_-$ with $\hat{P}$ given in \eqref{PhP}, which obstructs a Dirac reduction needed. \end{rmk}
+When $n=1$, the bilinear equation \eqref{bltau} coincides with the Drinfeld-Sokolov hierarchy of type $(D_{m+1}^{(1)},c_0)$, whose bi-Hamiltonian structure \eqref{Poid1}--\eqref{Poid2} can be reduced from that of the two-component BKP hierarchy.
+When $n>1$, however, up to now we only obtain the bi-Hamiltonian structure \eqref{Poidmn1}--\eqref{Poidmn2} for the dispersionless Lax equations.
+The difficulty in studying the dispersive case is the lack of a clear description for the manifold composed by operators of the form $(\hat{P}^{2n})_-$ with $\hat{P}$ given in \eqref{PhP}.

+\begin{rmk} In \cite{WX2} we associated each bi-Hamiltonian structure in Theorem~\ref{thm-hamd2kp} to an infinite-dimensional Frobenius manifold $\cM_{m,n}$ consisting of Laurent series of the form $(p(z)^{2m}, \hat{p}(z)^{2n})$.
+We also showed that $\cM_{m,n}$ contains an $(m+n)$-dimensional Frobenius submanifold $M_{m,n}$ for the Coxceter group $B_{m+n}$, which is associated with the bi-Hamiltonian structure \eqref{Poidmn1}--\eqref{Poidmn2}, as well as the principal hierarchy \eqref{dmn}.
+From this point of view, the reductions of such bi-Hamiltonian structures can be interpreted by Frobenius submanifolds. \end{rmk}